-- Late Contracts: Skaters who register within the LATE CONTRACTING PERIOD (July 29 until Aug 5.
-2017 for Early Fall contract) must pay the applicable contract payment within 48 hours of contracting.
+- Late Contracts: Skaters who register within the LATE CONTRACTING PERIOD (September 16 until September 23.
+2017 for Late Fall contract) must pay the applicable contract payment within 48 hours of contracting.
 All other deadline dates apply and are not extended.

 This contract is divided into 8 sections for easy reference.